Abulfaz Elchibey: Biography

-Elchibey studied Arabic at the Baku State University, graduated in 1957 from the department of Arab philology of the Faculty of Oriental Studies.
+Abulfaz Aliyev studied Arabic at the Baku State University and graduated in 1957 from the Department of Arab Philology of the Faculty of Oriental Studies.
 He worked as a translator and later as a lecturer of history at the Baku State University.
-From 1963 to 1964 he practiced in Egypt, working as a translator.
-He soon joined a dissident movement, supporting the re-establishment of Azebaijani independence.
-From 1975 to 1976 he was imprisoned.
-Thereafter he worked at the Institute of Manuscripts of Azerbaijan and published over 50 scientific works on Oriental philosophy, history, literature and religion.
+From 1963 to 1964 he lived in Egypt, working as a translator.
+He soon joined the Soviet dissident movement, supporting the re-establishment of Azerbaijani independence.
+He was arrested in 1975 on charges of defaming the Soviet Union and spent 18 months in prison.
+Thereafter he worked at the Institute of Manuscripts of Azerbaijan and published over 50 scientific works on oriental philosophy, history, literature and religion.